TerenceNg03/RMMC/standard.md

 let d = 32; # Illegal
 ```

+Variable must be initialized before being used.
+Otherwise will rise a compile error.

 #### 3.2 Function declaration

 Functions in Rust Minus Minus is treated as a normal data type.
 Thus it also use **let** or **var** keyword to define. **Changing itself in function body is undefined behavior.** Also See [1.5 Function Type](#1.5-function-type).